Home Compare NTAP vs ORCL

 NetApp vs Oracle: Which Stock Looks Stronger in 2026?

-NetApp holds the cleaner structural position, with the lead spread across stability and profitability.
+NetApp holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Oracle still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, NetApp is in better shape — its trend is intact while Oracle's trend has broken down.
 That puts structure and market broadly in agreement — NetApp's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.